 Plus Point: Offers the features that have long experienced by Google on mobile.

 It’s a machine learning framework built for mobile developers to create more engaging and personalized apps.
-You can use it for image labeling, text recognition, face detection, landmark detection and bar code scanning.
+You can use it for image labeling, text recognition, face detection, landmark detection, and bar code scanning.

-Google will soon integrate a smart reply feature that will provide suggested text snippet based on context.
+Google will soon integrate a smart reply feature that will provide suggested text snippets based on context.
 If base APIs do not cover your use cases, you can always upload your own TensorFlow Lite models.

 7. Gym And BaseLines by OpenAI

-Four legged creature built with Gym
+Four-legged creature built with Gym

 Plus Point: Supports teaching agents, everything from walking to playing games like pinball or pong.

-With the aim of promoting and developing safe artificial intelligence, tech billionaire Elon Musk with his buddies started OpenAI, a non-profit AI research organization.
+With the aim of promoting and developing safe artificial intelligence, tech billionaire Elon Musk with his buddies, started OpenAI, a non-profit AI research organization.

-More than 60 full-time researchers are currently working in the organization, and they frequently publish interesting papers on AI capabilities as well as open source software tools.
+More than 60 full-time researchers are currently working in the organization, and they frequently publish interesting papers on AI capabilities as well as open-source software tools.

 6. Apple’s Core ML